jhrcek/graph-editor/README.md

     - [ ] rearranging nodes via drag and drop
 - [ ] At any time automatic graph layout mode can be enabled / disabled.
 - [ ] Ability to save / load multiple graphs in local storage

-# TODOs
-- Figure out how to prevent node creation when clicking ANYWHERE in the node